nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 This notebook shows how to collect multi-wavelength light curves for a large sample of target objects.
 This is a scaling-up of the [light_curve_generator](light_curve_generator.md) and assumes you are familiar with the content of that notebook.
-Many of the challenges, needs, and wants discussed in the appendix and addressed throughout the notebook are common when scaling up code and the ideas can be applied to other use cases.

-We have written a bash script and a python "helper" to facilitate large-scale light curve collection.
-They are demonstrated below.

 Notebook sections are:

-- "Overview" describes what the script and helper do.
+- Overview: Describes functionality of the included bash script and python helper functions.
 Compares some parallel processing options.
+Introduces `top` and what be aware of.
-- "Example 1" shows how to launch a large-scale run using the bash script, monitor its progress automatically, and diagnose a problem (out of RAM).
+- Example 1: Shows how to launch a large-scale run using the bash script, monitor its progress automatically, and diagnose a problem (out of RAM).
+This method is recommended for sample sizes greater than a few hundred.
-- "Example 2" shows how to parallelize the example from the light_curve_generator notebook using the helper and python's `multiprocessing` library.
+- Example 2: Shows how to parallelize the example from the light_curve_generator notebook using the helper and python's `multiprocessing` library.
-- "Example 3" details the helper parameter options and how to use them in python and bash.
+- Example 3: Details the helper parameter options and how to use them in python and bash.
-- "Appendix" contains background information including a discussion of the challenges, needs, and wants encountered when scaling up this code, and general advice for the user.
+- Appendix: Contains background information including a discussion of the challenges, needs, and wants encountered when scaling up this code, and general advice for the user which can be applied to other use cases.

+As written, this notebook is expected to require at least 1 CPU and 6G RAM.

 **Many of the bash commands below are shown in non-executable cells because they are not intended to be run in this notebook.**
 Bash commands that are not executed below begin with the symbol `$ `, and those that are executed begin with `!`.